-In the event that a participant chooses to voluntarily disenroll from Division services, he/she will provide signed documentation stating his/her intention to disenroll from all Division services, including waiver services, by submitting the "Move to Discharge" form.
+In the event that a participant chooses to voluntarily dis-enroll from Division services, he/she will provide signed documentation stating his/her intention to dis-enroll from all Division services, including waiver services, by submitting the "Move to Discharge" form (Appendix D).

-In the event of non-voluntary disenrollment the Division will provide written notification to the participant.
+In the event of non-voluntary dis-enrollment, the Division will provide written notification to the participant.

 The State shall provide 30 days' notice to the participant in the event of disenrollment or discontinuation of payment due to (a), (d), or (e) above.
-During this 30 day time period, the Support Coordinator and Division will provide assistance and support as needed to help the individual in addressing the issue(s) for which he/she is being disenrolled.
+During this 30 day time period, the Support Coordinator and Division will provide assistance and support as needed to help the individual in addressing the issue(s) for which he/she is being dis-enrolled.
 If the issue(s) has been resolved within those 30 days, his/her waiver status may not be terminated.

-The following process will be followed to address (m) above:
+The following process will be followed to address (1) above:

-- When an ISP is developed without CCW services, the Support Coordinator will explain to the individual that he/she will be disenrolled if CCW services are not accessed within 90 days. - During monthly monitoring the Support Coordinator will verify that the CCW services identified in the ISP are being accessed.
-If services are not being accessed the Support Coordinator will document the reason (i.e.: barrier to service delivery, choosing not to access the service, etc.) If there is not a barrier to service delivery the Support Coordinator will remind the individual of their requirement to disenroll if the individual continues not to access CCW services. - At 60 days without a CCW service other than Support Coordination, the Support Coordination Agency will provide written notification to the individual explaining that the Division will be notified that the individual is not utilizing CCW services and the disenrollment process will begin at 90 days if the individual continues not to access CCW services. - At 90 days without a CCW service other than Support Coordination, the Support Coordination Agency will notify the Division and provide information about any extenuating circumstances (such as lack of availability of services). - The Division will send written notification to the individual (and copy the Support Coordinator) explaining that he/she will be disenrolled from the CCW if he/she is not in need of CCW services within the next 10 days. - If the Division or Support Coordinator does not receive a response by the date indicated in the notification, the Division will disenroll the individual from the CCW, indicate the reason for disenrollment in iRecord notes, and notify the Support Coordination Agency. - Individuals who do not voluntarily disenroll from the CCW are notified via writing and are entitled to the opportunity to request a Fair Hearing as governed by Medicaid regulations.
+- When an ISP is developed without CCP services, the Support Coordinator will explain to the individual that he/she will be dis-enrolled if CCP services are not accessed within 90 days. - During monthly monitoring the Support Coordinator will verify that the CCP services identified in the ISP are being accessed.
+If services are not being accessed the Support Coordinator will document the reason (i.e. barrier to service delivery, choosing not to access the service, etc.) If there is not a barrier to service delivery the Support Coordinator will remind the individual of their requirement to dis-enroll if the individual continues not to access CCP services. - At 60 days without a CCP service other than Support Coordination, the Support Coordination Agency will provide written notification to the individual explaining that the Division will be notified that the individual is not utilizing